 Military Records often relate to the garrisoning of soldiers who offered protection both on land and at sea.
 Barbados sent soldiers to many of England’s wars.

-On a visit to Barbados, I search the names at the Bridgetown WWI monument but did not locate his name.
+On a visit to Barbados, I searched the names at the Bridgetown WWI monument but did not locate his name.
 I later discovered that some of the dead were honored on a plaque kept at St. Mary’s Church in Bridgetown.
 This is where I found Clifford Brooks among the names others who died in the Great War.
-I also found that there is a penciled in notation in the Church Register for Uncle Clifford stating that he signed on for the War in Jamaica.
+I also noticed that there is a penciled in notation in the Church Register for Uncle Clifford stating that he signed on for the War in Jamaica.
 This likely accounted for his being mistaken for a Jamaican in the records and therefore not being added to the Bridgetown Monument.

 Barbadian born men and women in the Diaspora were often drafted and may have enlisted in the military in their host countries.
 For those in the United States, registration cards can be viewed at ancestry.com.
-Canadian records can also be viewed online.
+Canadian records can also be seen online.
 Below is a record for another relative who was drafted into the Royal Canadian Army.